HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **data member** Content in a class used for storing data.
 Every object of an class holds it's own copies of this data.
 **data structure** Data elements grouped together under one name.
 **declaration** Introduces or re-introduces the existance of a name or prorgram element into a program, will typically refer to a variable.
+**declarator** Thu sub-part of an declaration that contains the name and possibly type modifiers.
 **decltype** A keyword used to query the type of an expression.
 Comes in handy in generic programming where it can be difficult to deduct the type of an expression.
 **decrement operator** Written as "--".
 Subtracts 1 from the operand.
 **dot operator** Written as ".".
 Used to reference individual members of classes, structures, and unions.
 The dot operator is applied to the actual object.